nl253/GeneticAlgo/README.md

   // stop condition
   nRounds: 1E6,

+  // how many candidate solutions to keep track of
+  //
   // it makes sense for it to be 100 - 1500 ish
   //
   // if you find that the algorithm gets stuck too quickly, increase it
   popSize: 300,

+  // number of elite candidates (guaranteed to make it to next gene pool unaltered)
+  //
   // 0.2 is 20%, 10 is 10
+  //
   // if you find that the algorithm gets stuck too quickly, decrease it
   nElite: 0.2,

   // probability of choosing elites for selection
+  //
-  // the algorithm will begin with pElite = minPElite, and increase it linearly with time
+  // the algorithm will begin with pElite = minPElite,
+  // and increase it linearly with time until it reaches maxPElite
   minPElite: 0.01,
   maxPElite: 0.2,

   // tournament size for selection
   // the algorithm will begin with tournamentSize = minTournamentSize, and increase it linearly with time
+  //
+  // decrease both if you find that the algorithm gets stuck too quickly
   minTournamentSize: 0.01, // % of popSize, can be an Int (must be at least 2)
   maxTournamentSize: 0.04, // % of popSize, can be an Int (must be >= minTournamentSize)

-  // when mutating, target at least 1 gene
+  // when mutating, target at least ? genes
+  //
-  // the algorithm will begin with nMutations = minNMutations, and increase it linearly with time
+  // the algorithm will begin with nMutations = maxNMutations,
+  // and decrease it linearly with time until it reaches miNNMutations
   minNMutations: 1,

+  // when mutating, target at most ? genes
+  //
-  // by default it's set to a small value based on
+  // by default it's set to a small value based on nGenes
-  // nGenes (the more genes, the higher it is)
+  // the more genes, the higher it is
   maxNMutations: null,

   // keep track of improvements in previous rounds to detect local minima
   //
   // if you find that the algorithm gets stuck too quickly, increase it
   nTrack: 100,

+  // used to detect being stuck local minima (no improvement),
   //
-  // this is used to detect being stuck local minima (no improvement),
   // you should not need to change it
   minImprove: 1E-6,

-  // check on every run if the fitness function returns NaN
+  // check on every evalutation if the fitness function returns NaN
+  //
+  // you can enable it at the expense of some performance
+  // it's best to have it disabled and ensure the fitness function never returns NaN
   validateFitness: false,

   // when mutating, the value of a gene is replaced with a random value
+  // this specifies the range of the random value
   //
-  // this is set intelligently based on dtype
+  // set intelligently based on dtype so not necessary to tweak
+  //
+  // it might make sense for you to set it manually if you have an idea of
+  // where in the search space the solution might be
+  // this might cause it to converge faster
   maxRandVal: undefined,
   minRandVal: undefined,
 }